Pixelfairy7/SimpleMortgageCalculator/README.md

 # What I learned:
 Refresher on HTML forms

 Review on DOM manipulation

 Review of Flexbox

 # Things to add on:
+Make responsive

 Recreate in React or Vue

 Option to search by zipcode and find lenders

-Integrate credit score into helping determine interest rate
+Integrate credit score into helping determine interest rate.

 I was inspired by a lovely shot on Dribbble by Ellen Yang:https://dribbble.com/shots/5645683-Payment-calculator-UI